 3.5.4.5 See also 4.7 (WIS-TechSpec-6: Managing operations of the WIS).

-Note: More information on expected service levels and other performance indicators is provided in the Guidance on technical specifications of WIS 2.0.
+Note: More information on expected service levels and other performance indicators is provided in the Guide to the WIS Vol. II (WMO-No. 1061).

 Note: More information on the incident response process is provided in the Guide to the WMO Information System (WMO-No. 1061), Part VII.